 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 Idaho is currently home to more than 5,800 foreign-born entrepreneurs.
 Such business owners are creating real and meaningful economic opportunities to local, U.S.-born workers.

 |People employed by immigrant-owned firms||14,616|

-Nationally, immigrants earned $1.3 trillion in 2014 and contributed more than $104 billion in state and local taxes, as well as almost $224 billion in federal taxes.
-This left them with nearly $927 billion in spending power.
-Immigrants in Idaho play an important role contributing to the state’s economy, both as consumers and taxpayers.
+Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
+This left them with more than $1.0 billion in spending power.
+Immigrants in Idaho play an important role contributing to the state’s economy both as consumers and taxpayers.

-Nationally, immigrants are 17.2 percent more likely to hold an advanced degree than the native-born.
+Nationally, immigrants are 9.2 percent more likely to hold an advanced degree than the native-born.
 They are also more likely to have less than a high school education.
 Uniquely, this allows them to fill critical shortages at both ends of the skill spectrum, from high-tech fields to agriculture, hospitality, and service industries.
-In Idaho, immigrants play a particularly large role in crop production, animal production, and dairy products.
+This holds true in Idaho, where immigrants play a particularly large role in crop production, animal production, and dairy products.

 |Workforce Education||Foreign-Born Population||Native-Born Population|

 |Colleges, universities, and professional schools||7.4%|

 |Miscellaneous agricultural workers||48.0%|